CodeNow/blog/_posts/2017-05-22-introducing-kontainer:-the-easy-way-to-switch-to-kubernetes.md

 ### Why Kubernetes

-Unless you have been hiding in a container for the past few months, you’ve probably heard of Kubernetes (often called K8), the best container orchestration tool around.
+Unless you’ve been hiding in a container for the past few months, you’ve probably heard of Kubernetes (often called K8), the best container orchestration tool around.
 K8 configuration is a bit more involved than a simple Docker run command or Compose definition.
 However, in return for this complexity, you get a cluster that is fault tolerant, self-healing, and auto-scalable.
 If you are looking to move from native Docker tooling to K8, I’ve created a tool for you!

 ### Why this project